 I’m not going to lie, I used to judge people who made their own ice cream.
 They were right up there with people who knitted their own clothing and built all the furniture in their house with their own two hands.
-Maybe I’m just jealous of their Pinterest perfect ways, but I just didn’t want to be part of their group.
+Maybe I’m just jealous of their Pinterest-perfect ways, but I just didn’t want to be part of their group.
 Until one day I went over to a friend’s house for a play date and their five year old daughter whipped up some homemade ice cream for us.
 Seriously.
 FIVE YEARS OLD.
-So being the competitive person that I am, I gave it a go myself.
-And now I am hooked.
-I will never buy store bought ice cream again.
-Seriously.
+So being the competitive person that I am, I gave it a go myself and am now hooked.
 Why?
-Just read through these recipes and you will understand and become inspired.
-Guaranteed.
+Because when something is homemade, you can feel the love in it as these Homemade Ice Cream Recipes and Inspiration will show.

 As Meghan Trainor likes to sing, we should be “All About That Bass,” but in this case, the base is vanilla or chocolate ice cream.
 You see, as long as you have a great recipe for both vanilla or chocolate ice cream, your homemade ice cream recipes are LIMITLESS.
 Seriously.
 The sky is the limit, and the more creative the better.
 So, here are my tried and true (and oh so easy) base recipes.

 Vanilla (makes 1 ½ quarts of ice cream)

 - 2 cups heavy cream